 Professional Networking Personal Branding Social Media Hiring Interviewing Employee Engagement Career Growth Recruiting Mental Health Employee Happiness Communication People Management Soft Skills Agile Mindset Agile Leadership

 Columbus, Ohio, United States

 Cassandra Faris is passionate about the human side of technology.
-She is the Community Manager at SaltStack, an event-driven security, cloud, and configuration management software company.
-Her career has focused on supporting tech professionals through training, community outreach, marketing, hiring, mentoring, and employee engagement.
+She is the Tech Community Manager for the Rocket Technology division of Quicken Loans.
+Her career has focused on supporting tech professionals through training, community outreach, open source initiatives, marketing, hiring, mentoring, and employee engagement.
 She is an international speaker who specializes in teaching people how to communicate, be more effective team members, and advance their careers.
 She is President of the Stir Scholarship for women pursuing technology degrees and President Emeritus of the DogFoodCon tech conference.
 She has an MBA in Organizational Leadership.
-When she's not busy with the tech community, she is an avid tabletop gamer, runner, and soccer fan who travels as much as possible.
+When she's not busy with the tech community, she is an avid tabletop gamer, corgi lover, and soccer fan who travels as much as possible.

 I'm an international speaker who specializes in teaching professional skills to technical audiences.

 Failure is normal.
 It’s so normal that many software development teams encourage people to fail and fail fast.
 Failure is also scary.
 It makes us feel vulnerable.
 Yet we hear countless stories of people turning failure into success in seemingly magical ways.
 This session will teach you what’s behind that magic.
 You’ll discover how to help yourself and others fail successfully.
 You’ll learn how to reflect on failures and apply those reflections in the future.
 Because success is hard to see in the midst of failure, we’ll also discuss techniques for surviving the challenging times.
 With this knowledge, you can use your failures as the building blocks of your own seemingly magical successes.